-Entrepreneurs seeking funding through Foodshed Investors NY should plan to engage in our 5– Step Review Process which typically takes 6-12 weeks to complete:
+Entrepreneurs seeking funding through Foodshed Investors NY (FINY) should plan to engage in our 5– Step Review Process which typically takes 6-12 weeks to complete:

 - Eligibility – Investment Criteria to evaluate if you are eligible to apply for funding.

 - Application – FINY is now collaborates with Investors Circle NY to review companies.
 The Screening Committee will review your online application and direct you towards your next steps.

 - Community – Join our Meetup.
 Network with like-minded folks.
 Consult our Calendar for upcoming events.
 Apply to present your idea at Slow Money Foodstand Spotlight.

 - Screening – Your application and community involvement will be reviewed to assess whether to invite your company to present at a deal review meeting.